ugr-sail/sinergym/doc/source/pages/installation.rst

 4. Install the package
 ~~~~~~~~~~~~~~~~~~~~~~

-Finally, *energym* can be installed by running this command at the repo
+Finally, *sinergym* can be installed by running this command at the repo
 root folder:

 .. code:: sh